tricinel/angular-app-finder/Readme.md

 A simple Angular app to search the App Store by app id and retrieve specific app information.

-** Built with Yeoman, AngularJS, Coffeescript, SASS and the iTunes Search API **
+** Built with Yeoman, AngularJS, AngularUI, Coffeescript, SASS and the iTunes Search API **

 # Installation